-The aims of Music in our school are to ensure that all pupils:
+The National Curriculum for music aims to ensure that all pupils: